-Carrying a Weapon Without a License in Georgia
+Can You Carry a Weapon Without a Permit License in Georgia?

 A “lawful weapons carrier” is defined as:

-1. Anyone eligible for a weapons carry license under Georgia law (whether or not they have one)
+1. Anyone eligible for a weapons carry license under Georgia law (whether or not they have a current carry permit)

 2. A resident of any other state who would be eligible for a Georgia weapons carry license